alexandor91/se3-equi-graph-registration/README.md

 ## Environment Setup
 The code is tested on **pyg (Pytorch-Geometric)** **2.4.0**, **python 3.8**, **Pytorch 2.0.0**, **cuda11.8**, **GPU RAM** at least 8GB with batch size 1 on **GTX 2080** above.
-Noted, my current code implementation with batch size one only consumes less than **0.9GB** RAM for 2048 points on GPU!!! and the batch size by default is set to one, other than one  may result in some training error, I will fix the batch size bug soon, please stay tuned, and batch size one can be enough for the current training as data size is not that big.
-The code can be ported onto edge device easily to support mobile applications.
+Noted, my current code implementation with batch size one only consumes less than **0.9GB** RAM for 2048 points on GPU!!!
+And the batch size by default is set to one, other than one  may result in some training error.
+I will fix the batch size bug soon.
+Please stay tuned, and a batch size of one can be enough for the current training, as the  data size is not that big.
+The code can be ported to an edge device easily to support mobile applications.

 To set up the environment for this project, we use Conda.
 Follow these steps:

 1. Make sure you have Conda installed.
 If not, you can download it from [here](https://docs.conda.io/en/latest/miniconda.html).

-2. Clone this repository, All required packages are specified in the `environment.yml` file.
+2. Clone this repository.
+All required packages are specified in the `environment.yml` file.

 $conda env create -f environment.yml
 $conda activate egnn-test